Typecasting

 In film, television, and theatre, typecasting is the process by which a particular actor becomes strongly identified with a specific character, one or more particular roles, or characters having the same traits or coming from the same social or ethnic groups.
 There have been instances in which an actor has been so strongly identified with a role as to make it difficult for them to find work playing other characters.

 Character actors

 Actors are sometimes so strongly identified with a role as to make it difficult for them to find work playing other characters.
 It is especially common among leading actors in popular television series and films.

 Star Trek

+One example of typecasting occurred with the cast of the original Star Trek series.
+Parade stated of the cast, "They are 'stars' only in the world of Star Trek ...
+[They] lost control of their destinies the minute they stepped on the bridge of the make-believe Enterprise in 1966", and The New York Times observed in 1991 that "For most of the actors in the original "Star Trek" series, Starfleet has never been far off the professional horizons".